 Arias, dances and choruses from operas by Jean-Baptiste Lully, Henry Desmarest, Pascal Collasse, Marc-Antoine Charpentier and Marin Marais

-It’s ‘back to Lully’ for Véronique Gens, accompanied by the CMBV choir Les Chantres and Les Surprises, to inaugurate the CMBV Résidences Croisées joint residency project.
+It’s ‘back to Lully’ for Véronique Gens, accompanied by Les Surprises, to inaugurate the CMBV Résidences Croisées joint residency project.
 She pays tribute to the creators of French opera in a colourful performance of both well-known and rare pieces.